mika-alaoutinen/kiskotaan-backend/readme.md

 ## Calling the services
 Folder `.http` has http-files that contain example payloads that can be used to test the different services.

+## TODO list

+### Courses service validation logic
+- [ ] Course names should be unique.
+- [ ] Should not be able to add a hole with duplicate number to a course.

+### Players service validation logic
+- [ ] Player names should be unique.